alfrescas/Pewlett-Hackard-Analysis/README.md

 <img width="143" alt="image" src="https://user-images.githubusercontent.com/107371010/194141558-b843c502-8a03-4470-8141-c86a4eb5aa03.png">

-There will be enough retirement-ready employees that will be able to mentor the next generation of Pewlett Hackard employees, that data provided below confirms that:
+There will not be enough retirement-ready employees that will be able to mentor the next generation of Pewlett Hackard employees, the data from the _mentorship_eligibilty.csv_ shows there is not enough employees to mentor the upcoming employees.